Mhmd-Husseini/real-estate-client/README.md

 <!-- Implementation -->
 <img src="./readme/title4.svg"/>

-> Using the wireframes and mockups as a guide, we implemented the Lebanon RealEstate Insights website with the following features:
+> Using the wireframes and mockups as a guide, we implemented the Lebanon Real Estate Insights website with the following features:

 ### User Screens (Web)
 | Landing screen  | Properties screen |  Property screen |